 At this moon phase, the moon has moved nearly entirely around in its orbit of Earth, as measured from one new moon to the next.
-The next new moon will be October 30 at 1738 UTC.
-Translate to your time zone.
+New moon will come on March 28, 2017 at 02:57 UTC; translate to your time zone.
 The May 25 new moon will be the closest supermoon in 2017.

 Because the moon is nearly on a line with the Earth and sun again, the day hemisphere of the moon is facing mostly away from us once more.
 Over the past several mornings, we’ve been seeing only a slender fraction of the moon’s day side: a crescent moon.
 Because the moon moves eastward in orbit around Earth, the moon has been appearing closer to the sunrise glare.

 Watch for it Monday and Tuesday mornings, near the planets.